BTA-BATA/BATA-old/README.md

 ./autogen.sh

-# Configure Bata Core to use our own-built instance of BDB
+Note: Configure Bata Core to use our own-built instance of BDB

 cd ../  # go back to bata source